Milne Barbour: Personal life

 Barbour married Elise Barbour, a distant relative (b.
 Paterson, New Jersey, USA in 1873); Lady Barbour died at their home, Conway House, Dunmurry, in 1910.
-The couple had three daughters and one son, John Milne Jnr., whose aeroplane went missing whilst flying over the Irish sea in 1937.
-John was a civilian pilot (a former competitor in the King's Cup Race) who would fly home at the weekends from the Barbour factory in Glasgow, where he worked during the week.
+The couple had three daughters and one son.

+The son, John Milne Jnr., was a civilian pilot (a former competitor in the King's Cup Race) who would fly home at the weekends from the Barbour factory in Glasgow, where he worked during the week.
+He died in July 1937 in an air-crash near Johnstone, Scotland, along with the three others on the aircraft.

 Barbour's sister, Helen, married Thomas Andrews, architect of the Titanic.
 Barbour was a Freemason.
-He was described by diarist Lillian Dean, later Lady Spender (wife of Sir Wilfrid Spender) as "a curious man who looks like a stage Mephistopheles but is given to preaching in dissenting chapels."
-A deeply religious man throughout his life he served on as a Member of the General Synod of the Church of Ireland. presented the East Window to Christ Church Cathedral, Lisburn, in memory of his wife and son.
-The baronetcy became extinct upon his death, Barbour was predeceased by his son.
+He was described by diarist Lillian Dean, later Lady Spender (wife of Sir Wilfrid Spender) as "a curious man who looks like a stage Mephistopheles but is given to preaching in dissenting chapels".
+A deeply religious man throughout his life, he served as a Member of the General Synod of the Church of Ireland and presented the East Window to Christ Church Cathedral, Lisburn, in memory of his wife and son.

+The baronetcy became extinct upon his death, Barbour having been predeceased by his son.

 Barbour Memorial Playing Fields and the Sir Milne Barbour Memorial Garden, both in Lisburn, are named in his honour.
 A prize cup at the boat club of Queen's University, Belfast is also named in his honour.